A PAC-Bayesian Link Between Generalisation and Flat Minima: Reaching a flat minimum allows Poincaré posteriors to generalise well

-\textbf{Comparison with \citet{gat2022grad}}.
-We compare Corollary \ref{cor:poincaré_pacb} with \citet[Theorems 3.5, 3.6]{gat2022grad}.
-First, our result holds with the assumption that $\D$ follows a Poincaré inequality, which is strictly less restrictive than assuming a log-Sobolev inequality (Proposition \ref{prop:ls_implies_poinc}).
-Second, they assume a bounded loss and their result holds only for classification problem satisfying a technical assumption on the label repartition (see their Lemma 3.3) while ours holds for any learning problem at the sole assumption of a bounded $\Risk_\D(\Q)$, allowing $\ell$ to be non-negative.
-Moreover, note that to conclude their proof, \citet{gat2022grad} had to use a uniform bound on $\Ebb{\z}[\|\nabla_\z \ell\|]$ in their Theorem 3.5 to have a tractable bound, thus the benefits of gradient norm is unclear.
-While they overcome this limitation in \citet[Theorem 3.6]{gat2022grad}, the explicit influence of the gradient norm appears within an exponential moment on the losses (attenuated by a logarithm).
-However, a major limitation is that this exponential moment is averaged \wrt $\P$, being data-free.
-Thus, the associated gradients have no apparent reason to be small, and their result cannot be linked to flat minima, contrary to Corollary \ref{cor:poincaré_pacb} involving expected gradients \wrt $\Q$, being the output of an optimisation process.
+\looseness=-1 \textbf{Comparison with \citet{gat2022importance}}.
+We compare \Cref{cor:poincare-pacb} with \citet[Theorems 3.5 and 3.6]{gat2022importance}.
+First, our result holds under the assumption that the distribution $\D$ follows a Poincaré inequality, which is strictly less restrictive than assuming a log-Sobolev inequality (\Cref{prop:ls-implies-poinc}).
+Second, they assume a bounded loss and focus solely on classification tasks satisfying a technical assumption (see their Lemma 3.3) while ours holds for any learning problem at the sole assumption of a bounded $\Risk_\D(\Q)$, allowing the loss $\ell$ to be unbounded (and non-negative).
+To conclude their proof, \citet{gat2022importance} use a uniform bound on $\EE_{\z\sim\D}[\|\nabla_\z \ell(h,\z)\|]$ in their Theorem 3.5 to have a tractable bound, diminishing the benefits of gradient norm.
+While they address this limitation in \citet[Theorem 3.6]{gat2022importance}, the explicit influence of the gradient norm appears within an exponential moment on the losses (attenuated by a logarithm), averaged \wrt the data-free prior $\P$.
+Thus, the associated gradients have no apparent reason to be small, and their result cannot be linked to flat minima.
+In contrast, \Cref{cor:poincare-pacb} involves expected gradients \wrt the posterior $\Q$, which may reach flat minima.

-\subsection{Towards fully empirical bound for gradient-Lipschitz functions.}
+\subsection{Towards fully empirical bound for gradient-Lipschitz functions}